Baltimore block party shooting victims include more than a dozen minors, police say

 The violence in Baltimore occurred as federal prosecutors there this week touted their efforts to reduce violent crime in the city.
 Police have reported nearly 130 homicides and close to 300 shootings so far this year, though that’s down from the same time last year.
 Authorities have vowed to crack down aggressively on repeat violent offenders.

-Nine of Sunday's victims were transported by ambulance and 20 walked into area hospitals with injuries from the shooting, Worley said.
+Nine of Sunday's victims were taken by ambulance and 20 walked into area hospitals with injuries from the shooting, Worley said.
 Nine remained hospitalized Sunday afternoon.

-An 18-year-old woman was found dead at the scene and a 20-year-old man was pronounced dead at a hospital shortly after, police said.
+The deceased victims were identified as 18-year-old Aaliyah Gonzales and 20-year-old Kylis Fagbemi, police said Sunday.
+Gonzales died at the scene, and Fagbemi died at the hospital.
+The 28 injured ranged in ages from 13 to 32, with more than half of them being younger than 18, officials said.

 “I want those who are responsible to hear me, and hear me very clearly,” Mayor Brandon Scott said at the scene.
 “We will not stop until we find you, and we will find you.
 Until then, I hope that every single breath you take, that you think about the lives that you took, think about the lives that you impacted here tonight.”